We find people.

 What other surveillance cases have you done?

-We’ve done thousands of hours of surveilance, this is our bread and butter.
-Clients have many reasons why they need surveilance.
+We’ve done thousands of hours of surveillance, this is our bread and butter.
+Clients have many reasons why they need surveillance.
 Here are some real examples we’ve worked on:

-• Infidelity investigations: Monitoring a spouse or partner suspected of cheating, to gather evidence of infidelity.
+- Infidelity investigations: Monitoring a spouse or partner suspected of cheating.

 ABOUT US

 iSolve is a private investigation agency based in New Zealand.
-We specialise in two things: surveillance and finding people (tracing).
+We specialise in three things: surveillance, verification (and welfare) checks, and finding people (tracing).

-Rather than trying to take on many different types of cases, we’ve decided to focus on these two areas so we can do them really well.
+Rather than trying to take on many different types of cases, we’ve decided to focus on these three areas so we can do them really well.

-If you need an expert in locating people or in surveilance, we are your first choice.
+If you need an expert in locating people, checking on something, or in surveillance, we are your first choice.
 Because of our expertise in tracing and following people, we’re often used by other private investigation agencies from NZ and around the world.

 We are fully licensed by the Ministry of Justice Private Security Personnel Licensing Authority.
 Our licence number is 23-107192.

-Kurt Breetvelt is a member of the NZ Insitute of Private Investigators and the World Association of Detectives.
+Kurt is a member of the NZ Institute of Private Investigators and the World Association of Detectives.